 We use a variety of methods to communicate more securely.
 The key for your house is not likely the same key as your house, because they don't use the same lock.
 It is the same for communication, using various types, ways, and types of keys.

-Email, Audio/Video Calling apps, and Chat apps.
+We use Email, Audio/Video Calling apps, and Chat apps.
 Most of these include their own embedded encryption seamlesslessly (which tends to be better), while some of these, like email, use GPG/PGP added-on.
 For email, the standard is GPG/PGP encryption.

 Types of encryption: